ImageMarkup/isic-challenge-landing/site/evaluation.md

 ## Transparency Statement
 The code of
 [the `isic-challenge-scoring` package](https://github.com/ImageMarkup/isic-challenge-scoring/)
 is used for actual score computation.
-This code is open source, permissively licened, and published, to facilitate external auditing.
+This code is open source, permissively licensed, and published, to facilitate external auditing.